novigit/code-notes/conda.md

 # remove an environment
 conda env remove -n <my_env>

-# remova a package from an environment
+# remove/uninstall a package from the current environment
 conda remove <package>
 ```